Colleges by Location

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 7,270 in 2023.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 7,270 in 2023.

 Student Body